kjsauer/getting-started/getting-started/Markdown.md

-## Kenneth J. Sauer's aka kjsauer's Note ##
+# Getting Started with Markdown
+Compiled by Kenneth J. Sauer (kjsauer on GitHub)

 !!!The below content is not mine!!!
 It came with a free installation of MarkdownPad 2.
-I think both the MarkdownPad 2 software and their below example are useful for "Getting Started" with writing in Markdown, so, thanks, MarkdownPad 2!!!
+I think both the MarkdownPad 2 software and their below example are useful for "Getting Started" w/ writing in Markdown language (and associated language interpreters).
+Thanks, MarkdownPad 2!

 ## Welcome to MarkdownPad 2 ##